TimHanewich/TimHanewich.Chess/readme.md

     - Obviously the game is over if the current position is a checkmate.
 In spite of this, the `BoardPostion` class will still generate potential next moves.

 ## To-Do
+- In the AvailableMoves method in the `Piece` class, there are optimizations to be made (simplifications) for detecting pawn promotion, both for moving 1 move ahead and taking left or right.
+The code that is used right now is probably not optimal and can be simplified.